AP6YC/AdaptiveResonance.jl/paper/paper.md

 However, implementing these algorithms in the Julia language brings all of the benefits of the Julia itself, such as the speed of being implemented in a low-level language such as C while having the transparency of a high-level language such as MATLAB.
 Being implemented in Julia allows the package to be understood and expanded upon by research scientists while still being able to be used in resource-demanding production environments.

+## Existing Implementations

+There exist a myriad of open implementations of ART algorithms that are the result of reproducibility efforts in the ART literature.
+The Boston University Department of Cognitive and Neural Systems (CNS) Technology Lab [@CNS_Software] contains many implementations of algorithms and utilities related to ART, principally in MATLAB, from  demonstrations of the learning laws of ART to implementations of ART and ARTMAP modules.

 # Adaptive Resonance Theory

 ART is originally a theory of how competitive fields of neurons interact to form stable representations without supervision, and ART algorithms draw from this theory as biological inspiration for their design.